cfjedimaster/raymondcamden2023/src/speaking.md

 As much as I love to write code, I enjoy teaching even more.
 That's part of the reason I started a blog.
-I feel like I have to struggle to learn new things and if I can help make that struggle better for other people, than I think I've done something good.
+I feel like I have to struggle to learn new things, and if I can help make that struggle better for other people, then I think I've done something good.

- If you are interested in having me speak at your conference or organization, just <a href="/contact">drop me a line</a> and
- I'll get back to you as soon as I can.
+If you are interested in having me speak at your conference or organization, just <a href="/contact">drop me a line</a>, and I'll get back to you as soon as I can.

 <h3>My Next Events</h3>

 <p>
 <a href="https://cfe.dev/events/automating-images-with-photoshop-apis/">Automating Image Workflows with Photoshop APIs</a><br/>
 Certified Fresh Events<br/>